Jim Quinn: Disc jockey and novelty host

-He then moved to Buffalo, New York, where in the late 1970s he became known to listeners throughout the northeast on WWKB (WKBW at the time), a 50,000-watt station that took requests from as far away as Norway.
+He then moved to Buffalo, New York, where in the late 1970s, he became known to listeners throughout the northeast on WWKB (WKBW at the time), a 50,000-watt station that took requests from as far away as Norway.
 Quinn's final hour included a trivia game called "Stump The Audience", where the answers had been kept "in a sealed envelope on Funk and Wagnalls' doorstep since noon today".
 In an emotional farewell as he returned to Pittsburgh, Quinn said, "May I get lockjaw if I ever forget how much I appreciate the people who listen."

 A Pittsburgh station, 13Q or WKTQ, lured him back in 1977 to capture the adults who had grown up listening to him on KQV.
 During his tenure at 13Q, Quinn issued a parody 45 rpm record of the then Top 40 hit "Undercover Angel" titled "Undercover Pothole"; the parody lamented the atrocious condition of Pittsburgh roads during that period.
-In 1979 Quinn moved to the midday slot at WTAE radio, an adult contemporary station in Pittsburgh, under the aegis of General Manager Ted Atkins ("Captain Showbiz").
+In 1979, Quinn moved to the midday slot at WTAE radio, an adult contemporary station in Pittsburgh, under the aegis of General Manager Ted Atkins ("Captain Showbiz").
 In 1983, he became half of "The Quinn and Banana Show" alongside Don Jefferson on B-94 FM, which ran in Pittsburgh until 1992.
 Their format was bathroom humor.
 After a course of conduct wherein they implied that News Director Liz Randolph was promiscuous, she sued the station and Quinn and Banana for defamation and sexual harassment.
 On Valentine's Day 1990, Randolph won on all counts, and a jury awarded her $694,000.
 Three years later, his FM morning show was canceled.
-Quinn largely credits this lawsuit with "opening his eyes" and inducing his conversion to political conservatism.
+Quinn largely credits this lawsuit with inducing his conversion to political conservatism, saying "my formerly liberal eyes were opened to the agenda of the feminists, their friends and supporters in the media."